Texas Rangers Duo Abandons Crotch-Grabbing Home Run Celebration

 In one of the more bizarre stories of the new baseball season, two players for the Texas Rangers have announced plans to stop doing a home run celebration in which they appeared to grab each other’s crotches.

-According to the Dallas Morning News Joey Gallo and Nomar Mazara, who both play for the Rangers, have since the minor leagues engaged in a celebratory ritual in which they do a “cup check.”
-But when observers started to notice- and TMZ did too- the two men now say they’re going to go with a different, more subtle celebration.
+According to the Dallas Morning News, Joey Gallo and Nomar Mazara, who both play for the Rangers, have engaged in a celebratory ritual in which they do a “cup check” since the minor leagues.
+But when observers started to notice — and TMZ did too — the two men now say they’re going to go with a different, more subtle celebration.

-“MLB PLAYERS Home Run Celebration…DOUBLE CROTCH GRAB!!!” the headline TMZ went with earlier this week, after the two players did that celebration following a Gallo home run in a game against the Los Angeles Angels in Anaheim.
+“MLB PLAYERS Home Run Celebration…DOUBLE CROTCH GRAB!!!” is the headline TMZ went with earlier this week, after the two players did that celebration following a Gallo home run in a game against the Los Angeles Angels in Anaheim.

 “We apologize for that,” Gallo told the newspaper.
 “We’ve done it for a while, but we won’t be doing it any longer.”